 - Include a date that your organization would like to receive the funds.
 This is important because we decide on contribution requests only once a month at our board meeting.

 - Be somewhat formal in your request.
 Use your letterhead and include all your contact information with phone number, cell number and email address .

-- Include who (specifically( the check should be made out to including the organization name mailing address, etc. Many times we will ask you to come to a meeting on Monday to receive the check. this is a great opportunity for you to talk about your project!
-We often include a picture on our Facebook page, so its good publicity for you.
+- Include who specifically the check should be made out to including the organization name, mailing address, etc. Many times we will ask you to come to a meeting to receive the check. this is a great opportunity for you to meet community leaders and talk about your project!